ON THIS PAGE: You will learn about the different types of treatments doctors use for people with prostate cancer. Use the menu to see other pages.

 Bilateral orchiectomy.
 Bilateral orchiectomy is the surgical removal of both testicles.
-It is described in detail in “Systemic treatments” below.
+It is described in detail in “Hormonal therapy” below.

 Transurethral resection of the prostate (TURP).
 TURP is most often used to relieve symptoms of a urinary blockage, not to treat prostate cancer.
 In this procedure, with the patient under full anesthesia, which is medication to block the awareness of pain, a surgeon inserts a narrow tube with a cutting device called a cystoscope into the urethra and then into the prostate to remove prostate tissue.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Typically, younger or healthier patients may benefit more from a prostatectomy.
 Younger patients are also less likely to develop permanent erectile dysfunction and urinary incontinence after a prostatectomy than older patients.
 Learn more about coping with the sexual side effects of prostate cancer in the Coping With Treatment section.

 Learn more about the basics of cancer surgery.